Why You Should Moisturize Your Scalp — And How to Do It Right

 One thing's for sure, if you crave luscious locks that beam with health, it's time to consider some scalp care.

 Whether your hair is dry, oily — or in between — it's not uncommon to struggle with an itchy scalp.
-If it's exceptional-looking hair you desire (and who doesn't?), combining a regular scalp exfoliation ritual with a moisturizing routine will help keep your hair follicles happy and healthy.
+If it's exceptional-looking hair you desire (and who doesn't?), combining a regular scalp exfoliation ritual with a moisturizing routine will help you get a healthy scalp and beautiful hair.

 How to Moisturize Your Scalp